Countdown Timer showing days, hours, minutes, and seconds remaining

 • Call labeling, blocking, and reputation analytics remain essential complements to STIR/SHAKEN.

-What STIR/SHAKEN Actually Does
+What STIR/SHAKEN Does

 STIR/SHAKEN is a call authentication framework that verifies caller ID information as calls move between service providers.
-It allows carriers to confirm that a call has not been spoofed in transit and that the originating provider has vouched for the caller’s right to use the number.
+It allows carriers to confirm that a call has not been spoofed in transit and that the originating provider has vouched for the caller’s right to use the phone number.

 Why Robocalls Still Exist